needle-tools/needle-engine-support/documentation/deployment.md

 ### Deploy to Netlify
 :::details How do I deploy to Netlify from Unity?
 Just add the `DeployToNetlify` component to your scene and follow the instructions.
-You can create new projects with the click of a button or deployt to existing projects.
+You can create new projects with the click of a button or by deploying to existing projects.

 ![Deploy to netlify component](/deployment/deploytonetlify-2.jpg)